 Experience complimentary · Cuisine buffet

-When your day’s plans call for a more casual dining experience, join us at Le Grill, located by the pool and offering a buffet breakfast, grilled lunch favorites, salads, and fresh tropical fruit.
+When your day’s plans call for a more casual dining experience, join us at Le Grill, located by the pool and offering a buffet breakfast, grilled lunch favourites, salads, and fresh tropical fruit.
 In the afternoon, stop by for tea with finger sandwiches, fresh fruit, desserts, pastries, and petit fours.
 Return in the evening to sample Polynesian specialties in a relaxed atmosphere.
 Reservations required for dinner.

 When you travel onboard The Gauguin, you won’t spend your days at sea simply biding your time until we arrive at our next destination.
 On our ship, every day (and night!) brings new and exciting opportunities for entertainment and enrichment.